space-wizards/docs/src/en/general-development/tips/writing-guidebook-entries.md

 - `[bold]` is good for keywords or phrases of a paragraph (but not necessarily a subheader).
 - `[italic]` is good for emphasis on sentences or clauses that may be important to read.
 - Highlight allegiances, departments or roles with `[color=someotherrelevantcolorthatisn'tcyanprobably]`.
-- Text links make the guidebook more interactive and can be done with `[textlink="text" link="guide.xml"]`.
+- Text links make the guidebook more interactive and can be done with `[textlink="text" link="guideID"]`.
 - `[color=#a4885c][italic]` is good for actions or text found in the context menu.
 - `[color=yellow][bold][keybind="function"]` is a superb combo to bring attention to keybinds which may be short.
 - And of course, it may become clear that you need to use `[color=red]`.